 For us to install self-hosted WordPress, you first need to create a hosting account.
 We love, use and are affiliates for Bluehost, meaning we will receive a commission if you purchase a hosting package by clicking on the link below.
-An additional consideration: Bluehost offers a FREE SSL certificate, to ensure that your blog is Google-friendly.
+An additional consideration: Bluehost offers a FREE SSL certificate on some packages, to ensure that your blog is Google-friendly.
 Godaddy charges $69 per year for this service!
 Ready to get started?
 These are the easy, step-by-step instructions to set up your Bluehost account!
 First, click here:

 You can select the Basic package, this perfectly fine for a WordPress blog.
 Feel free to upgrade to the other packages, but the Basic is really all you need.
 After you click the green Select button you will be directed to this page: